kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

 ### PostgreSQL

 We recommend using an out-of-cluster instance.
-Version should not matter a lot, but it is always a good idea to have the latest.
+The version should not matter, but it is always a good idea to have the latest version.

 You can configure the credentials in `values.yaml`: